apache/openwhisk-wskdebug/README.md

 The dependency `ngrok` requires full write permission in `/usr/local/lib/node_modules` during its custom install phase.
 This is a [known ngrok issue](https://github.com/bubenshchykov/ngrok/issues/87).

+Note that since `wskdebug 1.2` the install command `npm install -g @openwhisk/wskdebug --unsafe-perm=true` should work, and since `wskdebug 1.3` ngrok is an optional dependency that is not installed by default, and a plain `npm install -g @openwhisk/wskdebug` should be enough.

 ### Does not work, namespace shows as undefined

-Your `~/.wskprops` must include the correct `NAMESPACE` field.
+Older versions of `wskdebug` before `1.1.2` required the `NAMESPACE` to be set in the `~/.wskprops`.
 See [issue #3](https://github.com/adobe/wskdebug/issues/3).

 ### No invocations visible in wskdebug

 * Is `wskdebug` working against the correct namespace?
 You can see that in the "Starting debugger for ..." output at the very start.
 If you tend to use `WSK_CONFIG_FILE` in your shell, please be aware that IDEs starting `wskdebug` will use `~/.wskprops` unless you set the environment variable for the `wskdebug` invocation in the IDE.
 * Wait a bit and try again.
 Restart (CTRL+C, then start `wskdebug` again), wait a bit and try again.
-Catching the invocations is not 100% perfect.
+Catching the invocations is not 100% perfect, as OpenWhisk could sometimes start multiple containers for the action and that might break the agents used by wskdebug to forward the invocations locally.
+A restart overwrites the action and will reset those containers.

 ### Port is already allocated